l4rm4nd/firezone/README.md

 docker compose up -d
 ````

-Afterwards, the admin mgmt UI is accessible on http://127.0.0.1:13000.
+Afterwards, the admin MGMT UI is accessible at http://127.0.0.1:13000.

-It is recommended to combine Firezone with a TLS reverse proxy such as Traefik as well as with an Identity Provider (IdP) such as Keycloak or Authentik for Single-Sign-On (SSO).
-Once SSO is enabled, you should disable the possibility for local authentication via the `.env` file.
+It is recommended to combine Firezone with a TLS reverse proxy (e.g. Traefik) and with an Identity Provider (IdP) such as Keycloak or Authentik for Single-Sign-On (SSO) via OAuth/OIDC.
+Once SSO is enabled, you should disable local authentication via the `.env` file.

 ## ✏️ Documentation